 The confinement was in a private place.
 The statute allows for the detention to be in a public or private asylum.
 Therefore, even if it were private, it would not be an adequate defense.

 The victim was not injured.
 Georgia law does not require that any injury happen to the victim that is confined.
 Mere evidence that they were confined will be sufficient for a conviction.

 Having competent representation is of up the utmost importance when facing a criminal charge.
-Your Georgia Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Georgia Malicious Confinement Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of experienced Georgia Criminal Defense Lawyers will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of experienced malicious confinement lawyers in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.